mirumee/ariadne-website/docs/file-uploads.md

 ## Limitations

-Default `Upload` scalar is write-only scalar that supports only accessing the value that was passed through the `variables`.
-It is not possible to use it as return value for GraphQL field or set its value in GraphQL Query:
+The default `Upload` scalar is a write-only scalar that supports only accessing the value that was passed through the `variables`.
+It is not possible to use it as return value for a GraphQL field or set its value in a GraphQL Query:

 ```graphql
 type User {